 Similar to any marketing campaign, the success of your affiliate contest relies on your ability to promote the contest to your affiliates.
 It’s in your best interest to enlist as many promising affiliates as possible to submit their entries.
 The more participants you bring on board, the more buzz you will create around your affiliate program, which will hopefully translate into increased sales and traffic.

 When choosing your promotional strategy, take into account the type of contest and targeted segments.
 For example, if you’re running a contest targeted towards high-performing affiliates, you’re more likely to get a positive response if you send personalized messages to your top affiliates individually.
 In a more inclusive contest where all tiers are invited to participate, it’s better to announce the launch of your contest in a newsletter, social channels, or automated messages through your affiliate platform, for example.

 Keep in mind that using only one promotional channel will not reach all potential entrants.
 Let’s consider newsletters, for example.
 Even if you manage to have a good open rate, your newsletter will most likely only reach a fraction of your entire affiliate base.

 This is why we recommend using at least two different channels for the promotion, whether it’s social media, personalized emails, a newsletter, or automated messages, depending on your segmentation.

 Build a communication schedule

 Your contest duration will determine how frequently you need to communicate with your affiliates.
-At Supermetrics, we run a monthly affiliate contest, which means that we announce the start of a new contest and declare the winner once a month.
+We run a monthly Supermetrics affiliate contest, which means that we announce the start of a new contest and declare the winner once a month.